 Unit No. Торіс Competency Statements 1 Introduction to Book- Keeping and Accountancy Students understand the meaning, features and the importance of accounting.
 Students understand basic accounting concepts & Terminologies Students can Analyse the role and benefits of book- keeping.
 Students will be able to know the latest accounting standards.
 2 Meaning and Fundamental of Double Entry Book-Keeping Students understand fundamental principles of Double Entry System.
 Students understand classification and types of Accounts.
 Students are able to apply the golden rules to prepare classification tables.
 Students can prepare a statement of analysis of transaction and accounting equations system.
 3 Journal Students are able to prepare accounting documents.
 Students can get ability to analyse the effects of each transaction.
 Students become familiar with the standard form and arrangement of Journal entries.
 Students can calculate GST on purchase of goods.
+Students can calculate GST on sale of goods.
 Students are able to pass Journal Entries correctly.
-4 Ledger Students are able to pass southar Entries correctly.
-Students are able to post recording from Books of origina entry to Ledger.
-Students learn the balancing of various ledger accounts Students are able to prepare Trial Balance 5 Subsidiary Books Students are able to prepare That Balance Students understand the meaning & need of Subsidiary Books.
+4 Ledger Students are able to post recording from Books of original entry to Ledger.
+Students learn the balancing of various ledger accounts Students are able to prepare Trial Balance 5 Subsidiary Books Students understand the meaning & need of Subsidiary Books.
 Students know the actual recording of transactions in special Journal.
 Students can classify cash & credit transactions.
 Students are able to prepare & balance different types of Cash Book.
 Students learn to give accounting treatment for banking transactions & contra entries.
 Students can prepare various Subsidiary Books.